-Serving the Community with Guarantee Restoration
+Serving the Community with Guarentee Restoration

 As a leader in their industry and a community service leader in the markets they operate in, Guarantee Restoration has found that providing staff with fulfilling, meaningful work that has a real impact is one of the strongest retention strategies companies can develop.
 During the podcast, Shawn and Marcie share their insights on how to make time for community involvement, how to engage your team, and the impact community involvement has on your workforce.
 They also explore the connection between community stewardship and workforce engagement and retention, and offer advice for companies looking to become more involved in their community.
 Tune in to learn more about how Guarantee Restoration has evolved and grown their emphasis on giving back to the community over their 50 years of operation.